pingcap/tiflow/docs/design/2022-01-20-ticdc-mq-sink-multiple-topics.md

 #### Integration test

 Can pass all existing integration tests when changefeed without topic dispatch configuration.
-In addition, we will be integrating [Flink] into our integration tests to verify multi-topic functionality.
+In addition, we will integrate [Flink] into our integration tests to verify multi-topic functionality.

 ### Scenario Tests